Psychtoolbox-3/psychtoolbox-3.github.com/docs/SyncTrouble.md

 try this by running a visual stimulation script and then pressing ALT+TAB, or
 clicking into some other application window: Your Psychtoolbox onscreen window
 will lose foreground status, the DWM will kick in and interfere, and this
-diagnostic will cause you window to turn invisible.
+diagnostic will cause your window to turn invisible.
+Update December 2021:
+For unknown reasons, the "window becomes invisible under DWM composition"
+no longer works with all driver + gpu configurations for recent Windows
+10 / 11 versions for unknown reasons.
+So an invisible window means DWM
+composition, but a visible window unfortunately does no longer 100%
+guarantee the absence of DWM composition.

 Linux: Psychtoolbox has various mechanisms to detect timing problems and will
 almost always provide difficult to ignore warning messages in the Octave or